|

 Hydration and rest

-Even in cooler weather, ensuring your dog stays hydrated is vital.
+Even in cooler weather, it is vital to ensure your dog stays hydrated.

 Bring water for your walk, especially if you anticipate being out for a while.